 In addition, not knowing what you are entitled to is not a ground for a mistrial in Connecticut.
 In the eyes of the courts, your decision to represent yourself waives your right to legal counsel.
 In other words, the courts will assume that you know enough to represent yourself.

 The personal injury lawyers in our firm are experts when it comes to client rights.
 Our lawyers know your rights enough to protect them before, during and after the proceedings.

-Personal Injury Lawyers Can Establish Liability
+Connecticut Personal Injury Law Firm Can Establish Liability

 Connecticut’s laws on liability can be complex for the average person.
 Going about your claim alone, you are bound to overlook some of the nuances of establishing liability.
 Ignoring some of the legal details will likely lead to a failed personal injury claim.

 The most common pain point for many clients is determining who is liable for an accident.
 This is especially true for car crash injuries involving more than one car.
 This can also be the case for premises liability cases where the opposite side invokes comparative negligence.

 Having personal injury lawyers from our firm on your side will help determine liability in your favor.
 Upon establishing liability, our lawyers can help you build a better case, maximizing your chances of a successful personal injury claim.